kennylee15/GettingAndCleaningData/README.md

 Analysis Script
 ---------------

-`run_analysis.R`: this script takes the input data, and creates the output file
+run_analysis.R

 The script first downloads and unzips the dataset from the above url.
-The script then reads the test and training sets, merges them (1).
-It filters down the mean and std features, and selects only these (2) It merges in the activity names for the activities (3) It then builds up a series of labeled columns to represent single variables from the feature.
-(4)  It calculates the average of each variable and writes out this data set to `tidy.txt` (5)
+It reads the test and training sets, and merges them.
+It subsets the mean and standard deviation values of the features.
+After renaming the variable names, the script  calculates the average of each variable and writes out this data set to `tidydata.txt`.

 Output
 ------

-* Tidy dataset: `tidy.txt`
+* Tidy dataset: `tidydata.txt`

 Code Book
 ---------

-`CodeBook.md`: describes the variables, the data, and any transformations or work that you performed to clean up the data
+`Codebook.md`: describes the variables, the data, and any transformations or work that are performed to clean up the data.